daniel-molina/visualequation/doc/UI.md

 ##### backward-kill-word (M-C-?, M-C-h)
 Counter-part of kill-word.
-##### unix-word-rubout (C-w)
-Kill the word behind point, using white space as a word boundary.
-The killed text is saved on the kill-ring.
-A negative argument has no effect, honoring readline.
-##### delete-horizontal-space (M-\\)
-If selection is a juxt-block, do nothing.
-Else, flat the leading operator of selection.
-A positive numeric argument n acts on the (n-1)-ulevel usubeq of selection.
-A negative numerical argument -n acts on the n-ulevel usupeq of selection.
-##### massively-delete-horizontal-space (M-C-\\)
-It is not a readline command.

-It is equivalent to use delete-horizontal-space with every positive numerical argument until reaching the last subeq of selection.
-A numerical argument bigger than 1 acts from the 0-ulevel supeq of selection to the (n-1)-ulevel subeq of selection.
-A numerical argument of -1 is equivalent to use delete-horizontal-space with every negative numerical argument until reaching the last supeq.
-A numerical argument -n smaller than -1 acts from the n-ulevel usupeq of selection to the 1-ulevel usupeq of selection.

-##### create-horizontal-space (C-\\)
-It is not a readline command.

-If selection is a block, replace every symbol of selected block by a VOID (it acts recursively on subeqs of selection).

-With a negative argument -n, n-ulevel subeqs of selection are replaced by VOIDs before applying the default command.

 ##### kill-region (Maybe we bound it even if it is not a default of readline)
 Kill the text between the point and  mark  (saved  cursor  posi‐